m12t/straddle/README.md

 The straddle algo is a long-only nearest-tenor option buying algorithm that seeks to buy volatility.
-It is not complete and if you deploy this, you will almost surely lose money for which I cannot be held liable.
+It is for educational purposes only, it is not suggested that you run this program, much less deploy it live.
+It will almost surely lose you money.

 components:
 1. a model for triggering a buy signal based on specific parameters.
 Feel free to plug your own ML or non-ML model in and tweak the feature vector as needed.